PrefectHQ/prefect/docs/ui/organizations.md

 Prefect Cloud enables you to configure both [organization and workspace roles](/ui/roles/) for users.

 - Organization roles apply to users across an organization.
+These roles are Admin and Member.
 - Workspace roles apply to users within a specific workspace.

-Select **Roles** within an organziation to see the configured roles for your organization.
+Select **Roles** within an organziation to see the configured workspace roles for your organization.

 ![Organization roles in Prefect Cloud.](/img/ui/org-roles.png)

-Prefect Cloud provides default roles that cover most use cases.
-You may also create custom roles to suit your specific organization needs.
+Prefect Cloud provides default workspace roles that cover most use cases.
+You may also create custom workspace roles to suit your specific organization needs.

 See the [Roles (RBAC)](/ui/roles/) documentation for more information on default and custom role permissions.